Recreational vs Technical Diving

 Let’s have a look at the definitions for both recreational and technical diving.

 Recreational diving is also known as sport diving.
-The general definition is that it allows to limit the diving to be able to directly ascent to the surface at any time during a dive.
+The general definition is that it allows limiting the diving to be able to directly ascent to the surface at any time during a dive.

-Direct ascent in this case means that you come up from a dive at a constant and set speed while not having to make any stops.
+A direct ascent, in this case, means that you come up from a dive at a constant and set speed while not having to make any stops.
 This does increase the safety of the experience tremendously as in case of an emergency there’s always a quick escape.

-Technical diving in comparison is usually referred to as a dive where you have to make decompression stops during your ascent.
+Technical diving in comparison is usually referred to as a dive where you have to make decompression stops during your ascent – Why do Divers have to Decompress?
 This is done to allow your body to prevent nitrogen bubbles from building up in your body and causing serious health issues.

 This has pushed diving with nitrox more and more into the recreational dive area.
 We would consider diving with multiple dive mixes a technical dive while diving with one dive mix (air and/or nitrox) as a recreational dive.
 In any case, before you do any nitrox diving you want to be certified to do so.